Welcome GUYS to this new guide…

 Indexing happens when the processed information from your crawled pages are added to the search index which is a big database of trillions of webpages from which Google pulls its search results.

-What Makes Submitting your Website to Google an Important Step?
+What Makes Submitting your Website an Important Step?

 As the previously mentioned steps are carried out in order, through submitting your website to Google, you just help speed up the first part of the indexing process which is the “Discovery”.